 FUNDING INFORMATION

 Funding was provided by the U.S. EPA Office of Research and Development and the Health and Environmental Science Institute (HESI) scientific initiative, which is primarily supported by in-kind contributions (from public and private sector participants) of time, expertise, and experimental effort.
-HESI contributions are supplemented by direct funding (that largely supports program infrastructure and management) that was provided by HESI’s corporate sponsors.
+HESI contributions are supplemented by direct funding (that largely supports program infrastructure and management) provided by HESI corporate sponsors.
 A list of supporting organizations (public and private) is available at http://hesiglobal.org/application-of-genomics-to-mechanism-based-risk-assessment-technical-committee/.

 ACKNOWLEDGEMENTS